realm/realm-dotnet/examples/DrawXNative/README.md

 This version is a write from scratch using Xamarin and the [SkiaSharp](https://github.com/mono/SkiaSharp) drawing framework, to interoperate with the iOS version written in Objective-C. It uses native UI projects with common PCL logic.

-To allow testers to have both this and the original on the same device, it is called DrawX.
+To allow testers to have both this and the original on the same iOS device, it is called DrawX.

 ## Local Versions of projects